-Still, it’s hard to take issue with the somewhat arbitrary PC/console division with such a generousness of spirit on display.
 The book is clearly a labor of love, and the joy and humor with which the hundreds of contributors approach their respective game reviews gives the book a breeziness that defies its encyclopedic structure.
 (This tone and sense of community spirit also makes the typos, of which there are many, easier to forgive.)
 The book’s transition from a downloadable PDF to a physical edition has been handled beautifully, with thousands of faithfully reproduced screenshots and a clear, easy-to-read layout.
 No mere retro trip, this is a full-fledged manual for players of all levels who want to engage with these classic games in the modern era.

 The CRPG Book